-- Crack open the outlet (downstream) block valve. - Slowly open the inlet (upstream) block valve to about 25% open, observing the outlet (downstream) pressure gauge.
-Determine if the regulator is flowing.
-If not, slowly rotate the regulator adjusting screw (1) CW (viewed from above) until flow begins.
+- Crack open the outlet (downstream) block valve to approximately 10% full open. - Slowly open the inlet (upstream) block valve to about 25% open, observing the outlet (downstream) pressure gauge.
+Determine if the regula-

-- 6. Continue to slowly open the inlet (upstream) block valve until fully open. - 7.
+- tor is flowing.
+If not, slowly increase the loading pressure into the cover dome until flow begins. - 6.
+Continue to slowly open the inlet (upstream) block valve until fully open. - 7.
 Continue to slowly open the outlet (downstream) block valve, especially when the downstream piping system isn't pressurized.
 If the outlet (downstream) pressure exceeds the desired pressure, close the inlet block valve and go to Step 2.
 Close bypass valve approximately 25%, and repeat procedure. - 8.
-When flow is established steady enough that the outlet (downstream) block valve is fully open, begin to slowly close the bypass valve if installed. - 9.
-Develop system flow to a level near its expected normal rate, and reset the regulator set point by turning the adjusting screw (1) CW to increase outlet pressure, or CCW to reduce outlet pressure. - 10.
+When flow is established steady enough that the outlet (downstream) block valve is fully open, begin to slowly close the bypass valve if installed. - Develop system flow to a level near its expected normal rate, and reset the regulator set point by increasing the loading pressure to increase outlet pressure, or decreasing the loading pressure to reduce outlet pressure. - 10.
 Reduce system flow to a minimum level and observe pressure set point.
 Outlet pressure will rise from the set point of Step 9.
 The maximum rise in outlet pressure on decreasing flow should not exceed the stated upper limit of the range spring by greater than 10%.
 If it does, consult factory.